christofmuc/KnobKraft-orm/docs/upload_acknowledgement_design.md

 ### Capability discovery and timing

-No function means legacy fire-and-forget behavior.
-A callable `isPartOfUploadReply` enables the capability.
-A noncallable value with that name is an adaptation configuration error: importing and downloading can remain available, but uploads must fail with a useful diagnostic.
+No `isPartOfUploadReply` function means legacy fire-and-forget behavior.
+A callable `isPartOfUploadReply` enables the capability. `expectsUploadReply(sent_message)` is optional and defaults to `True`; when implemented it must return a Boolean.
+A noncallable hook is an adaptation configuration error: importing and downloading can remain available, but uploads must fail with a useful diagnostic.

 Add one optional key to the existing timing dictionary: